 When the Last Spike was driven in Canadian Pacific's main line on 7 Nov 1885 at Craigellachie the tracks climbed over

 the Selkirk mountains through Rogers Pass.
 Snow conditions were so bad that the first winter there were no trains moving over

 that portion of the line.
 CPR solved the problem by constructing 31 snowsheds in the area of

 the pass over the next two years.
-Then on 4 Mar 1910 a huge avalanche came roaring down Mount Avalanche in Rogers Pass near shed 17 and
+Then on 4 Mar 1910 a huge avalanche came roaring down Mount Avalanche in Rogers Pass near

-the construction of a tunnel beneath the pass.
+announced the construction of a tunnel beneath the pass.

 Such a tunnel would eliminate the need for maintenance of all those snowsheds, reduce the grade over the pass, and shorten

 the length of their main line.